Beatrice Ensor: New era in education

 In 1922 through the auspices of the Save the Children Foundation she helped to bring under nourished Hungarian children to Britain for a spell to recover their health.
 She travelled to Budapest and returned with the first party.
 For this she was awarded a medal by the Hungarian Red Cross.
 But a more enduring role to her Theosophical role was the production, with A. S. Neill for a time as joint editor, of the Journal Education for the New Era, which still flourishes some 90 years later.
 Co-operating magazines in French and German followed edited by Adolphe Ferrière :fr:Adolphe Ferrière and Elisabeth Rotten :de:Elisabeth Rotten respectively.

 The New (World) Education Fellowship

-Beatrice Ensor and Professor Carl Jung – Montreux 1923 – Second International Conference of the N.E.F.
+Beatrice Ensor and Carl Jung – Montreux 1923 – Second International Conference of the N.E.F.